Double dealing: Legal, illicit blur in California pot market

 "To have this system that now appears to be failing, having people go back into the old-school way of doing things ... it does not help us get to our goal of professionalizing cannabis and normalizing cannabis," she said.

-In California, no one disputes the vast illegal marketplace continues to dwarf the legal one, even though the 2016 law stated boldly that it would “incapacitate the black market.”
-Democratic Gov. Gavin Newsom, who was lieutenant governor at the time the law was approved, called it a "game changer.”
+In California, no one disputes the vast illegal marketplace continues to dwarf the legal one, even though the 2016 law boldly stated that it would "incapacitate the black market."
+Democratic Gov. Gavin Newsom, who was lieutenant governor when the law was approved, called it a "game changer."

 But California's legalization push faced challenges from the start.
 The state's illegal market had flourished for decades, anchored in the storied "Emerald Triangle" in the northern end of the state.
 Not since the end of Prohibition in 1933 had an attempt been made to reshape such a vast illegal economy into a legal one.